GabeScott/standard-works-vault/General Conference/2000 April - To All the World in Testimony.md

 The organ is not completed, and there are various construction details yet to be attended to.
 But fortunately the work is far enough along that we are able to use it for this conference.
 A year or so ago in speaking concerning it, I expressed the opinion that we may not be able to fill it initially.
 It seats three and a half times the capacity of the Tabernacle.
 But already we are in trouble.
 People are filling all of the seats.

-During the four general sessions and the priesthood session we will be able to accommodate about 100,000.
+During the four general sessions and the priesthood session, we will be able to accommodate about 100,000.
 We had requests for 370,000 tickets.
 The Tabernacle and Assembly Hall will serve as overflow.
 But with all of this, many, very many, will be disappointed.
 We apologize.
 We ask for your forgiveness.
 We are powerless to do anything about it.
 So many wanted to attend this first conference in the new hall.
 Unfortunately, that is impossible.
 I was somewhat shocked to learn that the people from my own ward, who are nearby and whom I love, have received no tickets.

 But we are grateful for the enthusiasm of the Latter-day Saints concerning this new meeting place.
 I hope that enthusiasm will continue and that we shall have a full house at every conference in the future.

 This is the newest in a series of meeting places constructed by our people.
-When first they came to this valley they built a bowery.
+When first they came to this valley, they built a bowery.
 It shaded them from the sun but provided no warmth and very little comfort.
 Then they built the old Tabernacle.
 That was followed by the new Tabernacle, which has served us so very well for more than 130 years.

 Now in this historic season, when we mark the birth of a new century and the beginning of a new millennium, we have built this new and wonderful Conference Center.